danielamuniz367/OSU-CS290-First-Repository/README.md

 # OSU-CS290-First-Repository
 This is my first repository created for OSU CS290.
-It has two or more files.
+It has an .html and .css file.